ltonetwork/documentation/02-identity/index.md

 ### id

-A URI as a globally unique identifier for the identity.
-This is typically an [LTRI](http://specs.livecontracts.io/draft-01/00-ltri/) using a random UUID-4; `lt:/identities/<uuid-4>`.
+A unique identifier for the identity within the event chain using UUID-4.

 ### name